 1. Ontario Tech’s ideas are fresh

-As educators of the 21st century, we want to have skills that are relevant to the digital age so we can approach innovations with a mindset to create refreshing and effective teaching methods—Ontario Tech is dedicated to making this possible for its students.
+As educators of the 21st century, we want to have skills that are relevant to the digital age, so we can approach innovations with a mindset to create refreshing and effective teaching methods—our university is dedicated to making this possible for our students.

 2. Ontario Tech tames your math anxieties

 3. Ontario Tech teaches skills of the future

 Circling back to my first reason, our teaching program keeps your skills relevant to the growing workplace.

 We offer a mandatory coding class to prepare teacher candidates to use their technological resources to find new and applicable methods of teaching.

 4. Ontario Tech gets you connected

-Prior to graduation, Ontario Tech’s BEd program will help you with your Ontario College of Teachers (OCT) certification and resume.
+Prior to graduation, our BEd program will prepare you for your Ontario College of Teachers (OCT) certification and help you build your resumé.

 The Faculty of Education also holds an annual end-of-the-year Teacher Development Expo, where teacher candidates can apply for job opportunities within different school boards—nationally and internationally.
 More than 30 companies attend the fair!

 If Ontario Tech University is the school for you, you’ll have nothing to worry about!
-Its teaching program will prepare you with everything you need to know to become an educator of the 21st century.
+Our teaching program will prepare you with everything you need to know to become an educator of the 21st century.